 - The Prenatal Supplement Trap - the same pattern, applied to pregnancy.

 Someone is selling you longevity.
-What is real, and what is marketing?
+What holds up, and what is marketing?

-- IV Vitamin Therapy: Expensive Urine or Real Tool? - when bioavailability really matters, and when it is theater.
+- IV Vitamin Therapy: Expensive Urine or Clinical Tool? - when bioavailability matters, and when it is theater.

 - Biological Age Testing: Truth vs Marketing - telomere tests vs epigenetic clocks.
-Which numbers are real, and which are screenshots dressed up as medicine.
+Which numbers hold up, and which are screenshots dressed up as medicine.

 You are picking a doctor.
 What is a hormone mill, and how do you spot one?